Viva Vigan Festival Philippines

 The Viva Vigan Festival, an emblematic celebration, was originally established to honor and perpetuate the rich and multifaceted history of Vigan, a city distinguished by its unique amalgamation of Spanish colonial and Asian architectural heritage.

-See also Romblon Marble Festival
+See also Bayluhay Festival Philippines

 The origins and evolution of the festival reflect a deep-rooted desire to keep the city’s ancestral traditions alive, weaving a fabric of cultural continuity and communal identity.
 Traditional rituals play a pivotal role in this festive occasion, serving as a bridge that connects the present with the past.